FancyBaguette/fifi-bot/README.md

 # Librus Discord
 A Discord bot for displaying info from Librus Synergia using librus-api.
+Currently it only supports displaying your account data.

 **Environment variables**